Skip to main content

 According to Workday’s model, the four main phases in an employee’s lifecycle with an employer are onboarding, initial development, ongoing development and retention, and separation.

-These are the key times when employers should tap into the employee journey.
+These are the key times when employers should be particularly tapped into the employee journey.
 Are employees happy in those moments?
+What’s delighting them?
 What’s frustrating them or preventing them from doing their jobs well?
 Use these insights to guide your EX strategy.

 Once you know the key milestones in your employee journey, you can focus on making the most of those big moments.